-Ten site-responsive artworks and texts are presented alongside an in-depth roundtable between six architects, writers and academics, and documents from the Cedric Price and London Zoo archives.
+Ten site-responsive artworks and texts are presented alongside a roundtable between six architects, writers and academics, and documents from the Cedric Price and London Zoo archives.
 Posing questions around cultivated habitats and curated landscapes, and asking what the aviary has come to represent in architectural, zoological and environmental terms, the project proposes a set of new, interconnecting and open-ended readings of an important piece of twentieth century design to mark this pivotal moment in its history.

 - Includes previously unpublished notes by Cedric Price for a talk given at the Architectural Association in November 1981.